hazelcast/hazelcast/hazelcast-documentation/src/mapreduce/MR-API-Introduction.md

 A KeyPredicate can be used to pre-select if a key should be given for mapping in the mapping phase.
-If the KeyValueSource implementation is able to know all keys upfront to execution the keys are filtered before the operations are devided to the different cluster nodes.
+If the KeyValueSource implementation is able to know all keys upfront to execution the keys are filtered before the operations are divided to the different cluster nodes.

 It is also possible to be used to select only a special range of data (e.g. a time-frame) or similar use cases.